-Furthermore, you will have direct means to speak to your customers, engage them, send attractive offers their way, give away a product for free to get hundreds of followers in return in just an hour or two.
+Furthermore, you will have direct means of speaking with your customers, engaging them, sending attractive offers their way, giving away a product for free to get hundreds of followers in return in just an hour or two.

-Sure, some serious work needs to get done if you don’t want to lose the game in a highly competitive environment, where there are hundreds of thousands of sellers.
+Sure, some serious work needs to be done if you don’t want to lose the game in a highly competitive environment, where there are hundreds of thousands of sellers.

 But it’s a fair game.
 The players who get to know the rules will swim.
 Those who resist the zeitgeist will drown.

 And the zeitgeist isn’t all that hard to understand.
 It all comes down to a basic human trait.
-And that is the need to be heard.
+The need to be heard.

 Where there are thousands of sellers, there are millions of buyers.

 Identify your buyers and start marketing to them.

 Listen to them and start selling.